5 types of business loans you can qualify for with a poor credit score

 This article was provided through a collaboration with DNB

 Credit scores are essential when you want to get a loan.
 Having poor credit does not mean you have a low business.
 It may signal you are a beginner who still needs to build a credit history.
 In this case, most traditional lenders will avoid you.
 Given the current situation, banks and lenders avoid offering loans to startups or freelancers.
+No matter what you require a loan for, Plenti can help.
+With faster and fairer loans than most companies, you can kickstart your business, pay off debt, and balance your finances with a smarter loan.
 They also refuse SMEs that went through a rough patch as of late.
 What do you do when you have a less-than-ideal credit score?
 Do you close up shop?
 Do not give up hope yet!
 We found several types of business loans you could access even with a low credit score!
 Let’ see your options this year!

 1. Accounts receivable financing